codatio/codat-docs/docs/underwriting/introduction.md

 This project demonstrates how you can leverage Codat to automate the process of underwriting a loan application.

-[Not really this project anymore, because we now talk about a build guide with a demo in it as an example]
+-Not really this project anymore, because we now talk about a build guide with a demo in it as an example

 Work through this guide to: